jimvb55/docker-bamboo-agent-base/README.md

    Allow empty directories to be published as artifacts

+* `BAMBOO_AGENT_PERMISSIVE_READINESS` (default: unset/false)

+   If set and not 'false', the readiness probe will be more permissive and not expect the agent to be fully configured, only that the startup wrapper is running.
+This is primarily intended for use when deploying agents into environments where the server may not yet be configured.

 # Extending base image

 This Docker image contains only minimal setup to run a Bamboo agent which might not be sufficient to run your builds.
 If you need additional capabilities you can extend the image to suit your needs.